Nexi Group: How to deliver €30 million in value through post-merger integration

 Together, the Nexi and Efficio team:

-- Terminals: €12.7m run rate savings leveraging the new cross-country price base
+- €12.7m run-rate savings for Terminal Hardware – achieved by leveraging the new cross-country price base

-- Software: €4.0m run rate savings leveraging contractual terms realignment and consolidated volumes
+- €4.0m run-rate savings on Software – achieved by leveraging contractual terms realignment and consolidated volumes

-- Improved spend visibility and spend management, with the creation of a consolidated spend cube categorised with a global taxonomy recognised by the global procurement team
+- Boosted spend visibility and management through the creation of a consolidated spend cube

-- Delivered an organisational sustainability workstream to make the procurement team independent and autonomous in delivering tangible benefits and results, elevating its value throughout the business
+- Delivered an organisational sustainability workstream to make the procurement team independent and autonomous in delivering tangible benefits and results, elevating Procurement's strategic value within the business

 During a second wave, Efficio supported Nexi on the sourcing of new categories, plus the implementation of existing categories and an operating model for organisational sustainability.
 Efficio organised a series of category workshops to define the category strategy going forward, strengthening the relationship with the broader business.
 Spend visibility and management were broadly improved with the creation of a consolidated spend cube, categorised with global taxonomy recognised by the business-wide procurement team.
 In addition, Efficio implemented a knowledge database, with templates and material to speed up the sourcing process.